Spicks and Specks (TV series): A Very Specky Christmas

-Since 2005, an annual hour-long Christmas episode, entitled "A Very Specky Christmas" on the Sunday night before Christmas.
+Since 2005, an annual hour-long Christmas episode, entitled "A Very Specky Christmas" on the Sunday night before Christmas (though more recent seasons do not include a Christmas special.)
 All questions are either about Christmas songs, or music from the previous year.
 While these episodes remain true to the standard format with three members on each team, adaptions are made to allow more guest stars to appear.
 Additional or notably different games have included: